Ly$\alpha$ emission in galaxies at $z\simeq5-6$: new insight from JWST into the statistical distributions of Ly$\alpha$ properties at the end of reionization: Abstract

 \section{Abstract}

 {\it JWST} has recently sparked a new era of Ly$\alpha$ spectroscopy, delivering the first measurements of the Ly$\alpha$ escape fraction and velocity profile in typical galaxies at $z\simeq6-10$.
 These observations offer new prospects for insight into the earliest stages of reionization.
-But to realize this potential, we need robust ``intrinsic models'' of Ly$\alpha$ properties in galaxies at $z\simeq5-6$ when the IGM is mostly ionized.
-Here we use new {\it JWST} observations from the JADES and FRESCO surveys to characterize statistical distributions of Ly$\alpha$ velocity offsets, escape fractions, and EWs in $z\simeq5-6$ galaxies that will be applicable to growing datasets at $z\gtrsim 6$.
+But to realize this potential, we need robust models of Ly$\alpha$ properties in galaxies at $z\simeq5-6$ when the IGM is mostly ionized.
+Here we use new {\it JWST} observations from the JADES and FRESCO surveys combined with VLT/MUSE and Keck/DEIMOS data to characterize statistical distributions of Ly$\alpha$ velocity offsets, escape fractions, and EWs in $z\simeq5-6$ galaxies.
 We find that galaxies with large Ly$\alpha$ escape fractions ($>0.2$) are common at $z\simeq5-6$, comprising $30$~per~cent of Lyman break selected samples.
 Comparing to literature studies, our census suggests that Ly$\alpha$ becomes more prevalent in the galaxy population toward higher redshift from $z\sim3$ to $z\sim6$, although we find that this evolution slows considerably between $z\sim5$ and $z\sim6$, consistent with modest attenuation from residual H~{ I} in the mostly ionized IGM at $z\simeq5-6$.
-We find significant evolution in Ly$\alpha$ velocity profiles between $z\simeq2-3$ and $z\simeq5-6$.
-At lower redshifts, the strongest Ly$\alpha$ emitters often have line profiles peaking near the systemic redshift, reflecting escape through low H~{ I} density channels.
-At $z\simeq5-6$, the strongest Ly$\alpha$ emitters have profiles with flux emerging at typical redshifted velocities $\sim230$~km~s$^{-1}$.
-The rarity of Ly$\alpha$ emitters with peak flux near the systemic redshift at $z\simeq5-6$ may reflect the influence of resonant scattering from residual H~{ I} in the IGM.
+We find significant evolution in Ly$\alpha$ velocity profiles between $z\simeq2-3$ and $z\simeq5-6$, likely reflecting the influence of resonant scattering from residual intergalactic H~{ I} on the escape of Ly$\alpha$ emission near line center.
 This effect will make it challenging to use Ly$\alpha$ peak offsets as a probe of Lyman continuum leakage at $z\simeq5-6$.
-We use our $z\simeq5-6$ Ly$\alpha$ distributions to make predictions for typical Ly$\alpha$ properties at $z\gtrsim8$ and discuss implications of a recently-discovered Ly$\alpha$ emitter at $z\simeq8.5$ (also presented in Witstok et al. in prep.) with a small peak velocity offset ($156$~km~s$^{-1}$).
+We use our $z\simeq5-6$ Ly$\alpha$ distributions to make predictions for typical Ly$\alpha$ properties at $z\gtrsim8$ and discuss implications of a recently-discovered Ly$\alpha$ emitter at $z\simeq8.5$ with a small peak velocity offset ($156$~km~s$^{-1}$).